lukechampine/us/README.md

 If you're a hodler or an exchange, you're probably looking for [`walrus`](https://github.com/lukechampine/walrus), a high-performance Sia wallet server that leverages the `us` wallet packages.

-If you're a developer who wants to build something with `us`, please get it touch with me via [email](mailto:luke@lukechampine.com), [reddit](https://reddit.com/u/lukechampine), or [Discord](https://discord.gg/sia) (@nemo).
+If you're a developer who wants to build something with `us`, please get in touch with me via [email](mailto:luke@lukechampine.com), [reddit](https://reddit.com/u/lukechampine), or [Discord](https://discord.gg/sia) (@nemo).